ChameleonCloud/networking-wireguard/README.md

 configuration and importantly should obviate the need to deal with OVS or similar.
 Randomly generated a new private key and assign to the interface.
 Pick a free port in the 51820..52820 range for the listen port and assign to the interface.
-Update the port vif_details with the public key.
-Update the port vif_details with the endpoint of the tunnel, which should be the public address of the Neutron node combined with the chosen port.
+Update the port binding profile with the public key.
+Update the port binding profile with the endpoint of the tunnel, which should be the public address of the Neutron node combined with the chosen port.
 The device public key and IP address provided by the user are added as a peer, with the device IP being in the AllowedIPs list.
 Save the Wireguard configuration to the channel configuration repo.
 Note we do not bring up the interface here!

 When creating a _spoke port_, read the public_key, endpoint, and IP of the hub port.
-Store them on the binding vif_details in a "peers" list.
+Store them on the binding profile in a "peers" list.

 #### On port update